|1. General provisions|

 iii: the operations of the Client and their accounting or payment policies are transparent;

-iv: Client reports to and is controlled by an authority of executive power of Cyprus or a contracting state of the European Economic Area, another agency performing public duties, or an authority of the European Union.
+iv: Client reports to and is controlled by an authority of executive power of the Republic of Lithuania, or a contracting state of the European Economic Area, another agency performing public duties, or an authority of the European Union.

 9.3.
 Simplified DD measures may be taken regarding a Transaction, if all of the following conditions have been fulfilled: